+No Note:

+Only Only T2600G-28MPS supports PoE traps.

+Step 1 configure

+Enter global configuration mode.

-No te: Only T2600G-28MPS supports PoE traps.
-Step 1 configure Enter Global Configuration Mode.
-Step 2 snmp-server traps power [over-max-pwr-budget port-pwr-change port-pwr-deny port pwr-over-30w port-pwr-overload port-short-circuit thermal-shutdown] Enable the PoE traps.
-The command without any parameter enables all PoE traps.
-B default, all PoE traps are disabled. over-max-pwr-budget: Triggered when the total power required by the connected PD exceeds the maximum power the PoE switch can supply. port-pwr-change: Triggered when the total power required by the connected PDs exceed the maximum power the PoE switch can supply. port-pwr-deny: Triggered when the switch powers off PDs on low-priority PoE ports.
-Th switch powers off them to ensure stable running of the other PDs when the total power required by the connected PDs exceeds the system power limit. port-pwr-over-30w: Triggered when the power required by the connected PD exceeds 3 watts. port-pwr-overload: Triggered when the power required by the connected PD exceeds th maximum power the port can supply. port-short-circuit: Triggered when a short circuit is detected on a port. thermal-shutdown: Triggered when the PSE chip overheats.
-The switch will stop supplyin power in this case.
-Step 3 end Return to Privileged EXEC Mode.
+Step 2 snmp-server traps power [over-max-pwr-budget port-pwr-change port-pwr-deny port- pwr-over-30w port-pwr-overload port-short-circuit thermal-shutdown] Enable the PoE traps.
+The command without parameter enables all PoE traps.
+All PoE traps are disabled by default. over-max-pwr-budget: Triggered when the total power required by the connected PDs exceeds the maximum power the PoE switch can supply. port-pwr-change: Triggered when the total power required by the connected PDs exceeds the maximum power the PoE switch can supply. port-pwr-deny: Triggered when the switch powers off PDs on low-priority PoE ports.
+When the total power required by the connected PDs exceeds the system power limit, the switch will power off PDs on low-priority PoE ports to ensure stable running of the other PDs. port-pwr-over-30w: Triggered when the power required by the connected PD exceeds 30 watts. port-pwr-overload: Triggered when the power required by the connected PD exceeds the maximum power the port can supply. port-short-circuit: Triggered when a short circuit is detected on a port. thermal-shutdown: Triggered when the PSE chip overheats.
+The switch will stop supplying power in this case.
+Step 3 end Return to privileged EXEC mode.
 Step 4 copy running-config startup-config Save the settings in the configuration file.